landlord guides

 What You Save

-Letting agent fees typically fall into two categories:
+Letting agent fees typically fall into two categories, according to property portal surveys and ARLA Propertymark data:

 • Let-only service: 50-100% of one month's rent (finding a tenant, referencing, setting up the tenancy)